f5devcentral/f5-velos-training/docs/velos_networking.rst

 Supported Optics
 ================

-Only F5 branded optics are officially supported on VELOS per F5's third part hardware components policy.
-The BX110 blade supports speeds of 40Gb and 100Gb as well as 4 x 10Gb and 4 x 25Gb though the use of breakout cables.
+Only F5 branded optics are officially supported on VELOS per F5's third party hardware components policy.
+The BX110 blade supports speeds of 40Gb and 100Gb as well as 4 x 10Gb and 4 x 25Gb through the use of breakout cables.
 You must have the proper optic type inserted (and optional breakout cables) as well as the proper port group configuration for links to be established.
 The BX520 blade supports speeds of 400Gb or 4 x 100Gb (with proper breakout cable).
 VELOS interfaces will accept F5 approved QSFP+, QSFP28, or QSFP-DD optics depending on the blade type.
 3rd party optics are not officially supported per F5’s support policies:

 `K8153: F5 support of third-party hardware components <https://my.f5.com/manage/s/article/K8153>`_